instantOS/instantos.github.io/youtube/customize.md

 ### Terminal

-instantOS uses urxvt as its terminal emulator.
+instantOS uses st as its terminal emulator.
 The colors ars customized using the ~/.
 Xresources file.
-Doing this is very well documented and is not covered here.
+You can also roll your own st build if you want to and instantOS will use it instead of the default one as long as it's installed in /usr/local/bin

 ### Gtk